 Write your best post and send it for approval.

-I know that the above process may not help beginners and people with no prior experience to guest posting but once you start with guest posting and have your first articles published, is as simple as that.
-Read the first part of this article for more tips on how to get your posts published on high quality websites.
+I know that the above process may not help beginners and people with no prior experience with guest posting, but once you start with guest posting and have your first articles published, it is as simple as that.

 How do you spy on your competition without spending too much time or effort?

-Register to their newsletter so that you get notified when they publish a new post.
+Register for their newsletter so you get notified when they publish a new post.

-email signatures – add your blog url below your name so that every time you send an email below will see the link
+- Email signatures – add your blog URL below your name so that people will see the link whenever you send an email.

-Create applications for android, iphone, chrome and amazon and publish them in the respective app markets.
+- Create Android, iPhone, Chrome, and Amazon applications and publish them in the respective app markets.

-Create a free kindle book and publish it in Amazon.
+- Create a free kindle book and publish it on Amazon.